MobilityData/gtfs-grading-scheme/governance.md

 ## Stakeholder eligibility
 To be eligible to propose or vote on changes to the GTFS grading scheme, please register as a stakeholder of the GTFS grading scheme at specifications@mobilitydata.com with:
 - Name
-- Github username
+- GitHub username
 - Email
 - Organization
 - Use of grading scheme (e.g., as a tool for producing GTFS data, as a tool for assessing GTFS data from external sources)

 Eligible stakeholders:
-- Name (Github username @), Email, Organization
+- Name (GitHub username @), Email, Organization

 ## Amendment process
 Eligible stakeholders can make suggestions to change or expand the GTFS grading scheme.
 The process for proposing amendments is as follows: